EU urges Azerbaijan, Armenia to comply with peace deal

 Although Washington and Paris are co-chairing at the Minsk Group with Moscow, they were not involved in the deal signed by Russia, Armenia and Azerbaijan to end six weeks of fighting over the enclave.

-France's population includes between 400,000 to 600,000 people of Armenian origin, and President Emmanuel Macron has been careful not to back one side or the other in the conflict.
-However, he has increasingly come under fire from opponents at home, who argue that he did not do enough to help Yerevan.
+France’s population includes between 400,000 to 600,000 people of Armenian origin, and President Emmanuel Macron has been openly backing Armenia since the very beginning of the conflict.
+However, still, he has increasingly come under fire from opponents at home, who argue that he did not do enough to help Yerevan.

+Following the agreement, the French media said the Nagorno-Karabakh issue constituted yet another failure for pro-Armenian, anti-Turkish France following failures in Syria and Libya.

+The French daily L’Opinion said Tuesday that the cease-fire agreement and joint declaration manifested a heavy defeat for Armenia.

 In a statement on Thursday, Macron’s office said he had sought to reassure Armenian Prime Minister Nikol Pashinian.